marcosdellavecchia/node-todo-app/README.md

 # node-todo-app

-TO-DO App that allows to view, add, toggle and clear tasks through the terminal by manipulating a JSON file.
+TO-DO application that allows to view, add, toggle and delete tasks through the terminal by manipulating a JSON file.
 Built using NodeJS.

 ## How to use